-"Financial Advisers should be prohibited from resigning as financial advisor to an issuer, and then underwriting that issuer's bonds, as they are currently allowed to do under MSRB rule G23.
+"Financial Advisers should be prohibited from resigning as financial advisor to an issuer, and then underwriting that issuer's bonds, as they are currently allowed to do under MSRB Rule G23.
 Right now, a financial professional advising a municipality can guide the municipality towards securities tailored to his firm's advantage, then resign and act as underwriter.
-This is a classic example of conflict of interest."

-- Mary Schapiro, May 7, 2010
+This is a classic example of conflict of interest." - Mary Schapiro, May 7, 2010

-In response to the financial crisis of 2007-08, Congress passed the Dodd-Frank Wall Street Reform and Consumer Protection Act in 2010, which added a new charge to the MSRB's function in Subchapter H of Title IX.
+In response to the financial crisis of 2007-08, Congress passed the Dodd-Frank Wall Street Reform and Consumer Protection Act in July of 2010, which added a new charge to the MSRB's function in Subchapter H of Title IX.
 In addition to protecting investors and the public interest, the MSRB also became responsible for protecting states and other municipal entities who sell debt through financial intermediaries.
 To do so, the MSRB was given the power to regulate municipal financial advisors separately from underwriters and broker-dealers.

-The first new regulation from the MSRB after Dodd-Frank was a restatement of Rule G-23, which previously gave guidelines for financial advisors to provide transparency and clarity to issuers regarding the advisor's contractual role.
-On May 31, 2011, the MSRB announced final language changes to Rule G-23 that prohibited all municipal financial advisors from underwriting any debt about which they offered advice.
+The first new regulation from the MSRB after Dodd-Frank was a restatement of Rule G-23, which shifted from focusing on disclosure to a prohibition of behavior.
+On August 17, 2010, the MSRB posted a request for comments regarding how Rule G-23 could be changed to better reflect the new functions under Dodd-Frank.
+By February 2011, the MSRB filed the final language with the SEC and, on May 31, 2011, the SEC officially approved the final changes to Rule G-23 that prohibited all municipal financial advisors from underwriting any debt about which they offered advice.
 The regulation came into effect six months later on November 27, 2011 (SEC, 2011).
-Bergstresser and Luby (2018) review the other changes facing advisors after Dodd-Frank including a registration rule in 2014, a fiduciary rule after 2015, and additional licensing requirements in 2017 that affect all municipal financial advisors.
+Bergstresser and Luby (2018) review the other changes facing advisors after Dodd-Frank including a registration rule in 2014, a fiduciary rule after 2015, and additional licensing requirements in 2017 that affect all municipal financial advisors.10